 KitchenMade offers a “No Hassle Lifetime Guarantee.”
 We do have some reservations about the company, which never responded to queries sent via its web contact form while we were researching and writing this guide.
 This would probably be a dealbreaker for a different product, but given the simplicity of a measuring cup and the near indestructibility of these in particular, we can’t imagine them failing under normal kitchen use.

-Lee Valley Lifetime Measuring Cups ($20 + $8 shipping), our previous winner, are still a great option.
+Lee Valley Lifetime Measuring Cups, our previous winner, are still a great option.
 In almost every way, they’re identical to the KitchenMade.
 Their main difference comes down to price.
-After shipping charges ($8 and up), they end up costing a few bucks more than the KitchenMade (which come with Prime shipping on Amazon).
+After shipping charges, they end up costing a few bucks more than the KitchenMade.

 Apartment Therapy and The Kitchn (same parent company) were the source that turned us on to these Lifetime Measuring Cups.
 Faith Durand said, “They are by far the best measuring cups I’ve ever owned.”
 They are not sold on Amazon, and the Lee Valley site doesn’t offer user reviews.